 So if you’re in town and feeling ready to jump feet first into São Paulo’s Carnival, follow our lead to find the best of the samba school rehearsals and street parties kicking off throughout the city.

-At the Sambódromo Anhembi – São Paulo’s Carnival stadium – fourteen samba schools (escolas de samba) will compete in the highly anticipated Grupo Especial on 8 and 9 February, beginning at 8pm, when seven of the schools strut their stuff the first night and the remainder on the second.
+At the Sambódromo Anhembi – São Paulo’s Carnival stadium – fourteen samba schools (escolas de samba) will compete in the highly anticipated 'Grupo Especial' on 28 February and 1 March, beginning at 10pm, when seven of the schools strut their stuff the first night and the remainder on the second.

 Thirty thousand revellers are expected to pack into the stadium each night to watch the 25,000-odd performers present a show that has been in the works since before last year's Carnival.
 As the escolas perform, judges give scores in categories like song, costumes and organisation, the winners basking in nationwide fame and glory.

 |The samba school Vai-Vai in the Sambódromo|

 It takes blood, sweat and tears – plus lots of fun, partying and high spirits – to create the amazing spectacle that is Carnival at the Sambódromo.
 Even better than the main event, for many, are the lively street parties that comprise the samba school rehearsals, which take place all over the city in the weeks and months leading up to Carnival.